My Account

 For every $3 over this limit, $1 is withheld until the month you reach FRA.

-4. Will I Pay Taxes on My Social Security?
+4. Do I Have to Pay Taxes on Social Security Payments?

-Maybe.
-It depends on your income and whether you file single or joint taxes.
+Maybe, but you’re never taxed on all of it.
+Taxes on Social Security depend on your overall income.
 A couple with a combined income between $32,000 and $44,000 may have 50% of their benefits subject to their regular tax bracket.
 The amount subject to tax rises to 85% if they earn more than $44,000.

 Calculating Combined Income